beancount/docs/docs/09_beancount_query_language.md

 Making Queries<a id="making-queries"></a>
 -----------------------------------------

-The custom query client that we provide is called bean-query.
+The custom query client that we provide is called `bean-query`.
 Run it on your ledger file, like this:

     $ bean-query myfile.beancount
     Input file: "My Ledger’s Title"
     Ready with 13996 directives (21112 postings in 8833 transactions).
     beancount> _

-This launches the query tool in interactive mode, where you can enter multiple commands on the dataset loaded in memory. bean-query parses the input file, spits out a few basic statistics about your ledger, and provides a command prompt for you to enter query commands.
-You can type “help” here to view the list of available commands.
+This launches the query tool in interactive mode, where you can enter multiple commands on the dataset loaded in memory. `bean-query` parses the input file, spits out a few basic statistics about your ledger, and provides a command prompt for you to enter query commands.
+You can type “`help`” here to view the list of available commands.

 If any errors in your ledger are incurred, they are printed before the prompt.
 To suppress error printing, run the tool with the “no-errors” option: